Polly put the kettle on, Polly put the kettle on, Polly put the kettle on, We’ll all have tea! (Thanks, Grandma!)

 What I really love about tea is its ability to transport me through time and space.
 My posts are a little bit nostalgia, a little bit escape, a little bit meditation, a little bit self-help, and a lot of learning about new teas.
 I’m not a trained tea professional.
 I would love to do a ‘Tea Sommelier’ program someday… after the dust settles.
 My tea tasting reactions are straight from the gut and unpolished.

-My photos and my words are my own, and I believe in sharing, but I ask that if you re-post my photos or my reviews, please give credit and link back to my blog, as I will give you credit for your amazing teas, and provide links to your site.
+My photos and my words and opinions are my own, and I believe in sharing, but I ask that if you re-post my photos or my reviews, please give credit and link back to my blog, as I will give you credit for your amazing teas, and provide links to your site.
 Thank you for sharing responsibly.